diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Load distribution

-Watch for the phenomenon where an import walks in lockstep through the table, with all clients in concert pounding one of the table’s regions (and thus, a single node), then moving on to the next, and so on, rather than evenly distributing the load over all regions.
+Watch for the phenomenon where an import walks in lockstep through the table, with all clients(PS: as in Example 20-3, the Mappers) in concert pounding one of the table’s regions (and thus, a single node), then moving on to the next, and so on, rather than evenly distributing the load over all regions.
 This is usually brought on by some interaction between sorted input and how the splitter works. `Randomizing the ordering of your row keys prior to insertion may help`.
-In our example, given the distribution of stationid values and how TextInput Format makes splits, the upload should be sufficiently distributed.
+In our example, given the distribution of stationid values and how TextInputFormat makes splits(PS: as in Example 20-3, HashPartitioner is used by default, hence results in even distributed insertion), the upload should be sufficiently distributed.

-If a table is new, it will have only one region, and all updates will be to this single region until it splits.
-This will happen even if row keys are randomly distributed.
-This startup phenomenon means uploads run slowly at first, until there are sufficient regions distributed so all cluster members are able to participate in the uploads.
-Do not confuse this phenomenon with that noted in the previous paragraph.
-Both of these problems can be avoided by using bulk loads.
+`If a table is new, it will have only one region, and all updates will be to this single region until it splits.
+This will happen even if row keys are randomly distributed.` This startup phenomenon means uploads run slowly at first, until there are sufficient regions distributed so all cluster members are able to participate in the uploads. `Do not confuse this phenomenon with that noted in the previous paragraph.
+Both of these problems can be avoided by using bulk loads.`

 #### HBase Bulk load
 HBase has an efficient facility for bulk loading HBase by writing its internal data format directly into the filesystem from MapReduce.
 Going this route, it’s possible to load an HBase instance `at rates that are an order of magnitude or more beyond those attainable by writing via the HBase client API`.

 Bulk loading is a two-step process.
-* The first step uses **HFileOutputFormat2** to write HFiles to an HDFS directory using a MapReduce job.
+* The first step uses **HFileOutputFormat2** to `write HFiles to an HDFS directory using a MapReduce job`.
-Since rows have to be written in order, the job must perform a total sort (see “Total Sort” on page 259) of the row keys.
-The configureIncrementalLoad() method of HFileOutputFormat2 does all the necessary configuration for you.
+Since rows have to be written in order, the job must perform `a total sort` (see “Total Sort” on page 259) of the row keys.
+The `configureIncrementalLoad()` method of HFileOutputFormat2 does all the necessary configuration for you.
 * The second step of the bulk load involves moving the HFiles from HDFS into an existing HBase table.
 The table can be live during this process.
 The example code includes a class called HBaseTemperatureBulkImporter for loading the observation data using a bulk load.